LRT Line 6: Early trains in Cavite

 Trains belonging to the Manila Railroad Company previously plied the Naic line from Paco station in Manila to Naic station in Naic, Cavite.
 The commuter rail line was opened in 1909 by the virtue of Insular Government Act No. 1905.
 It had 19 stations over 44 km of track.
 There was also a branch line to Cavite City which would have branched off at Noveleta.
 Some of these trains passed by once towns of Parañaque and Las Piñas in Manila, as well as Bacoor in Cavite.
 The line ended operation by 1936 and much of the line has been built over in the following decades, such as the expansion of the Nichols Field.
 Some of the historical right-of-way is now shared between the Colonel Jesus Villamor Air Base and Ninoy Aquino International Airport.

+1990s proposal

+There were no plans to rebuild a line to Cavite until the 1990s, when the 1993 Updated Traffic and Transport Management Plan, which proposes the network of five LRT lines, including the sixth line that would run from Baclaran to Zapote in Las Piñas for 8 km, was proposed by the Public Estates Authority (PEA, now the Philippine Reclamation Authority), and the Australia-based TGM completed the pre-feasibility study in 1997.
+The project was also identified in the Metro Manila Urban Transportation Integration Study by the Japan International Cooperation Agency in 1999.

 LRT Line 1 Cavite extension

-There were no plans to rebuild a line to Cavite until 2004 when Canadian firm SNC-Lavalin proposed an extension of the existing Line 1 to Cavite.
+In 2004, Canadian firm SNC-Lavalin proposed an extension of the existing Line 1 to Cavite.
 However, the Arroyo administration rejected the study in 2005.
 In 2012, the LRT Line 1 south extension project as a public-private partnership project.
 It aims to extend the line to Bacoor, Cavite with a target start of construction in 2014 and opening date in mid-2015.
 However, the bidding process failed and the government repeatedly postponed the project starting in 2013.
 It was not until 2019 when construction for the LRT Line 1 extension commenced and is currently 61.60% complete as of December 2021.
-The line in its current form has a targeted partial opening date by 2024 and will be fully-operational by 2027.
+The line in its current form has a targeted partial opening date on November 16, 2024, and will be fully operational by 2031.

 First Line 6 proposal

+The first mention of a separate LRT Line 6 in Cavite was when then-president Benigno Aquino III approved the construction of the LRT Line 6 in Cavite after a National Economic and Development Authority board meeting on September 6, 2015.
+The project would have cost an estimated PHP64 billion or US$1.42 billion.
+In December of that year, the Department of Transportation and Communications (later the Department of Transportation) started bidding by inviting interested firms to bid on the project.
+But there were repeatedly delays due to deadlines being extended several times in 2016.